newmediadenver/timesheet_hook/README.md

 ## commit-msg use

+Note: use of this hook will negate the post-commit hook

 1. clone this repository
 1. cp the commit-msg file into the .git/hooks directory of your repository
 1. make sure the file is executable